 In writing about yourself and your interests, be honest.
-College committees can easily spot a "phony" essay.
+College committees can easily spot a phony essay.
 Do not try to impress the readers with long lists of books and activities that your high school record does not adequately substantiate.
-Avoid redundancy and the "laundry list" of activities as this is not helpful.
+Avoid redundancy and a basic list of activities.
 Do not begin with data about your early childhood unless the events discussed have had a definite and specific bearing on the kind of person you are today.

-Concentrate on your high school experiences.
-Begin by considering the influences that have shaped you into the person you are today: a subject area that caught your interest, a person who guided your thinking, a field of work that has given you an insight into your potential as a student, a hobby that you have decided to pursue throughout your life, or any experience that has colored or expanded your thinking.
+Focus on your high school experiences.
+Begin by considering the influences that have shaped you into the person you are today: a subject area that caught your interest, a person who guided your thinking, a field of work that has given you an insight into your potential as a student, a hobby that you have decided to pursue, or any experience that has expanded your thinking.